tom-galvin/tom-galvin.github.io/_posts/2015-01-02-resolutions.md

 ### finally...

 Of course, these aren't my only resolutions, but the rest of them are probably of little interest for this type of blog!
 Have a good year.

+[^1]: Unless you introduce undefined behaviour, in which case the language becomes anything *but* predictable.